Get Ready for Kindergarten

 Even if you think your child is ready for kindergarten, it’s always best to throw in some fun activities to get them prepared for the big day and the big year!

 Sometimes just adding a little something extra to an activity will get your child eating out of the palm of your hand (okay, I’m exaggerating) and you will see once you try.
 It takes some time to think of these things ahead of time so I’m giving you a couple of examples so that you can alter it however you want.

 Use a timer!!!
 My students LOVE this!
 Turn over the egg timer, use a stopwatch, use your phone, use an online timer, etc. The kids love the challenge of completing a task within a certain amount of time.
 Many times I’ll start with a question asking them if they think they can complete a task within a certain amount of time and they will try to beat the time I suggested!!!

 Can you write your name in 2 minutes? (they may say they can finish it in one minute)

-Can you write all the letters of the alphabet in 3 minutes?
+Do you think you can write all the letters of the alphabet in 3 minutes?

 Can you count up to 20 in 2 minutes?

-Can you zip up your jacket (or button your sweater) in 3 minutes?
+I wonder if you can zip up your jacket (or button your sweater) in 3 minutes?

 And compete!!!
 I’m not saying you should always use a timer or always compete, but these two simple ideas can get the attention you need to help your child get ready for kindergarten!
 It can be a competition between you and your child, your child and a friend, sibling, etc.